 Roper Foundation – South Carolina

-Sea Island Company/The Cloister – Sea Island, Georgia
+Sea Island Company/The Cloister – Sea Island, GA.

 South Carolina National Bank – South Carolina